arusl/mercari-item-classification/Readme.md

 10. Test using any frontend app or Postman to try the APIs

 Next todo:
-- add shell script to automate dataset download
-- understand the module system, and why, for example, `python predict.py` doesn't work, but predicting using pytest works
-- deploy to heroku manually
 - deploy to heroku using docker
 - (opt) circleCI for CI/CD